Preparing Your Vehicle for Winter

 Driving in snow can put your driving smarts to the test!
-But once you know how to prep your car for winter’s worst, you can hit the road on any adventure with peace of mind.
+But once you know how to winterize your vehicle and prep your car for winter’s worst, you can tackle the road with peace of mind.

-Replace those tired tires.
-If you have snow tires for your car, get them swapped on before the first snowfall.
+If you have snow tires for your car, put them on before the first snowfall.
 For those using all-season tires, make sure they’re properly inflated and have adequate tread with even wear.

 If your car is due for service, or there’s some nagging noise that’s been bothering you, stay proactive and get it checked out.

 Check your battery

 Winter weather impacts battery performance, and if you have a hybrid or electric vehicle, battery power is very important.
 It’s a good to have a mechanic check the voltage, charging systems and belts.

 Keep it cool when it’s cold